splaice/py-bootstrap/README.rst

 - Example package and module layout
 - Example testing integration and layout using testify
 - Example `setup.py` using distutils
-- Example `Makefile` for quick development setup using virtualenv and pip
+- Example `Makefile` for quick development setup using virtualenv, pip and ipython
 - Simple project creation using boilerplate via `bin/boostrap.sh`